devchea/image-repository/README.md

 * Functionality:

-    * How to run the test suite
+    * Ability to upload new pictures to the database and create a title and description for that picture
          * Services (job queues, cache servers, search engines, etc.)

     * Deployment instructions